Eugen Maximilianovich, 5th Duke of Leuchtenberg

-Prince Eugen Maximilianovich Romanowsky, 5th Duke of Leuchtenberg (8 February 1847 – 31 August 1901) was a son of Maximilian de Beauharnais, 3rd Duke of Leuchtenberg and his wife, Grand Duchess Maria Nikolaevna of Russia Duke of Leuchtenberg.
+Prince Eugen Maximilianovich Romanowsky, 5th Duke of Leuchtenberg (8 February 1847 – 31 August 1901) was a son of Maximilian de Beauharnais, 3rd Duke of Leuchtenberg and his wife, Grand Duchess Maria Nikolaevna of Russia.
 He succeeded his brother Nicholas Maximilianovich as the next Duke of Leuchtenberg, from 1891 until his death.

 Early life

 Eugen Maximilianovich was born in Saint Petersburg in 1847, as the second son and fifth child of Maximilian de Beauharnais, 3rd Duke of Leuchtenberg and Grand Duchess Maria Nikolaevna of Russia.
 After the death of his father in 1852, Eugen's older brother Nicolas became the fourth Duke of Leuchtenberg.
 When Nicolas died without an heir in 1891, Eugen became the fifth Duke, until his death in 1901.
 He was then succeeded by his younger brother George.

 On 18 December 1852, after the death of their father, all the children of Duke Maximilian were allowed to wear the princely name and title of Romanowsky (or Romanovskaya for the female descendants), and were styled Imperial Highness.